Telling your story will strengthen your sense of Self, and develop within you a strong and unwavering sense of empowerment.

 What is it?

 Methodically, the narcissist performs a series of malevolent acts which slowly cause the victim to question their own sanity.
-The eventual deterioration of the victim's mind, esteem, health, reputation, credibility, and finances leave them weak and vulnerable, unable to defend themselves against the abuser's ultimate goal:
+The eventual deterioration of the victim's mind, esteem, health, reputation, credibility, and finances leave them weak, vulnerable, and unable to defend themselves against the abuser's ultimate to humiliate and discard their victim.

-The fear of exposure is such a severe threat to their existence that a narcissistic will discreetly execute a plot, often with the assistance of family and friends, to discredit, discard, and destroy the victim before they can save themself.
+The narcissist's fear of exposure is such a severe threat to their existence that a narcissistic will discreetly execute a plot, often with the assistance of family and friends, to discredit, discard, and destroy the victim before they have any clue, or chance to escape.

 Physical Adverse Effects